 The Clean Fifteen

-Purchasing only organic produce is cost-prohibitive for many of us, so EWG wants to show the other side of the story.
+Purchasing only organic produce is cost-prohibitive for most people, so it helps to know where it can do the most good.
 These 15 foods were found to have the least amount of residual pesticides on them.
 If you aren't going to buy all organic produce, these are the conventionally grown fruits and vegetables that are your safest bets.

 - Sweet corn